 Boost employee recognition

-Meaningful and consistent recognition is such a reliable driver of employee engagement—when people feel valued for their work, they’ll be motivated to keep delivering.
+Meaningful and consistent recognition is such a reliable driver of employee engagement—when people feel valued for their work through positive feedback, they’ll be motivated to keep delivering.
 Not only that, but it reinforces what’s valued in line with organisational culture, encouraging values-driven behaviour and boosting morale all in one go.

 Recognition at work can be super simple and still be effective.
 Here are some super easy employee engagement ideas to get you celebrating day-to-day wins of your teams:

 - Drive values through recognition: recognition is a great way to promote a culture that strengthens your organisation’s values—like Hive customer, Afiniti, and their ‘Afiniti Values Heroes’!
 They embed their ‘Values Nominations’ into their culture by customising Hive Fives categories to recognise people who truly live out their values, regularly sharing nominations and celebrating successes of their Heroes.

 - Encourage peer-to-peer recognition: peer-to-peer recognition is 37.5% more likely to have a positive impact than manager-only recognition.
 Check out this snippet from Hive Customer, Your Homes Newcastle, on the response to their new peer-to-peer recognition feature Hive Fives:

 - Go public with peer-recognition: whether it’s via an employee intranet, a Slack channel, or email (or, your Hive Fives status board!)—going public with recognition means coworkers can celebrate their successes with each other.
 Find a public channel that works for your organisation and use it consistently.